-When it comes to believing what the Bible says, there are many Atheists – and many Christians for that matter – who insist that it’s an all-or-nothing decision.
+When it comes to believing what the Bible says, there are many atheists – and many Christians for that matter – who insist that it’s an all-or-nothing decision.
 They say that if one wishes to accept any part of the Bible as fact, then, by necessity, he or she must assume the facthood of the whole.
 Cherry picking is not allowed.

 I agree that cherry picking is an abuse of scripture, but I also think the same of the all-or-nothing approach to defining biblical truth.
-Such a false dichotomy is dangerous for the Christian, and, for the Atheist, is a pitiful straw man argument.
+Such a false dichotomy is dangerous for the Christian, and, for the atheist, is a pitiful straw man argument.

 Before I begin filtering scripture in this way I must first cast out the indefensible idea that scripture is inerrant and directly authored by God.
 In my eyes, the Bible is a human document – an anthology – telling the story of humankind’s experience of God.
 Indeed, it is a story about God, but the reality of this God is veiled by the cultural-historical trappings of it’s imperfect, but nevertheless, inspired authors.
-It could be said that the Bible is inspired by God in the same way that one’s diary is inspired by the events of daily life; it’s a careful reflection on personal experience.
+It could be said that the Bible is inspired by God in the same way that one’s diary is inspired by the events of daily life; it’s a careful reflection on past experience.
 By understanding scripture in this way, it becomes subject to the honest interpretation of reasoning minds guided by the Holy Spirit.